 Gear List: • Tent and/or hammock • Waterproof tarp • Sleeping bag • Sleeping pad if you're sleeping in a tent • Trekking poles • Portable stove/Jet Boil • Propane canister • Lightweight cooking pot made for backpacking • Eating utensil • Solar-powered lantern • Headlamp • Water bladder (3 liter bladder is recommended) • Water bottle (you’ll want a water bottle for your cooking water and/or to drop your electrolyte tablets in) • Extra large ZipLock bags (you need to carry-out your trash so bring at least 2) • Ear plugs • Travel sized toiletries (skip anything you can do without and use biodegradable products if you plan on washing in the stream) • Toilet paper • Bug spray • Sunscreen • Small first aid kit • Moleskin to prevent blisters • Day pack Clothing List: • Hat/cap for sun protection • Dryfit tops • Athletic shorts and or pants • Dryfit undergarments • Light waterproof jack (check weather if needed) • Hiking boots • Moisture wicking socks • Swimsuit • Sturdy water sandals that you can swim and hike in or water shoes but you will need to hike in your boots if you bring water shoes instead • Flip flops (or use your water sandals) • Travel towel

 The Hike Out

 So now for the hike out.
-This is up hill so it’s going to be more difficult then you’re hike in.
-And after your days of hiking from waterfall to waterfall you’re probably going to be a but tired.
+This is uphill so it’s going to be more difficult then your hike in.
+And after your days of hiking from waterfall to waterfall, you’re probably going to be a bit tired.
 We reserved a mule to carry out packs for that reason.
-After three days of trekking carrying 30-40 pounds (depending on how you pack) up hill is brutal.
+After three days of trekking carrying 30-40 pounds (depending on how you pack) uphill is brutal.